psu13/mutable-hakyll/posts/carbonara.md

 of a mix of Romano and Parmesan cheese.
 The dark secret here is that Romano is better for this dish.

+When the pasta is almost done, turn the heat on under the bacon for a bit to warm it up.

-When the pasta is done take out one scoop of the water.
+When the pasta is actually done take out one scoop of the water.
 Then drain the rest and dump the noodles back into the pot.
 Add the bacon and garlic and all the oil in that pan and mix it around.
 Then add the egg and 3/4ths of the cheese and mix it around.
 If it's too saucy, add cheese.
 If it's too dry, add a bit of pasta water.
 When that is done, garnish with